177 results found

-Rice T, Diavatopoulos D, Smits G, et al., Antibody responses to Bordetella pertussis and other childhood vaccines in infants born to mothers who received pertussis vaccine in pregnancy- a prospective, observational cohort study from the UK, Clinical and Experimental Immunology, ISSN: 1365-2249
+Rice T, Diavatopoulos D, Smits G, et al., 2019, Antibody responses to Bordetella pertussis and other childhood vaccines in infants born to mothers who received pertussis vaccine in pregnancy- a prospective, observational cohort study from the UK, Clinical and Experimental Immunology, Vol: 197, Pages: 1-10, ISSN: 1365-2249

 Rachow A, Ivanova O, Wallis R, et al., 2019, TB sequel: incidence, pathogenesis and risk factors of long-term medical and social sequelae of pulmonary TB - a study protocol, BMC PULMONARY MEDICINE, Vol: 19, ISSN: 1471-2466

-Munoz FM, Van Damme P, Dinleyici E, et al., 2018, The Fourth International Neonatal and Maternal Immunization Symposium (INMIS 2017): Toward Integrating Maternal and Infant Immunization Programs, MSPHERE, Vol: 3, ISSN: 2379-5042
+Munoz FM, Van Damme P, Dinleyici E, et al., 2018, The Fourth International Neonatal and Maternal Immunization Symposium (INMIS 2017): Toward Integrating Maternal and Infant Immunization Programs, MSPHERE, Vol: 3

-Whittaker E, Nicol MP, Zar HJ, et al., 2018, Age-related waning of immune responses to BCG in healthy children supports the need for a booster dose of BCG in TB endemic countries, SCIENTIFIC REPORTS, Vol: 8, ISSN: 2045-2322
+Whittaker EA, Nicol M, Zar H, et al., 2018, Age-related waning of immune responses to BCG in healthy children supports the need for a booster dose of BCG in TB endemic countries, Scientific Reports, Vol: 8, ISSN: 2045-2322